search icon

 According to GSMA’s report, The Mobile Economy 2018, the number of mobile internet subscribers will grow up to 5.8 bn by 2025.
 Mobile internet penetration is all set to reach 61% of the global population and 71% of unique subscribers by 2025.
 Global mobile data usage will grow five-fold by 2024.
 By 2025, the share of 4G services will rise to 59%, and 5G’s share will touch the 15%mark.
 This growth would directly induce a strong surge in data consumption.

 However, this surge is difficult to support through the finite and scarce wireless spectrum.
 As 5G technology sees commercial launches across many markets and 4G takes the lead in 2019, demand for high data speeds, maintaining the QoE for the user and supporting traditional voice traffic has become overwhelming for mobile network operators (MNOs).
-By 2025, 4G’s share would grow to 59% whereas 5G’s share shall reach 15%.
+By 2025, 4G’s share would grow to 59% whereas 5G’s share would reach 15%.

-Since it is difficult to expand the network infrastructure to support this surge because of the high costs associated, MNOs and service providers are turning towards, ubiquitous, simple-to-implement and cost-effective technologies such as WiFi Offload.
+Since it is difficult to expand the network infrastructure to support this surge because of the high costs associated, MNOs and service providers are turning towards ubiquitous, simple-to-implement and cost-effective technologies such as WiFi Offload.

-What is WiFi Offload:
+What is WiFi Offloading?

-Essentially, there are three broad approaches for implementing Wi-Fi Offload:
+Essentially, there are three broad approaches for implementing WiFi Offload:

-• Access Centric: 3GPP has defined multiple ways to integrate Wi-Fi and cellular networks at the RAN level such as LTE-U (LTE over Un-licensed), LAA (LTE Assisted Access) and LWA (LTE Wi-Fi Aggregation).
+• Access Centric: 3GPP has defined multiple ways to integrate WiFi and cellular networks at the RAN level such as LTE-U (LTE over Un-licensed), LAA (LTE Assisted Access) and LWA (LTE Wi-Fi Aggregation).

 • Above-the-Core: This includes techniques such as Multi-path TCP and Multi-Path Quick UDP Internet Connection (QUIC)